argoproj/argo-helm/CONTRIBUTING.md

 argocd app sync guestbook
 ```

-### New Application Versions

-When raising application versions ensure you make the following changes:

-* `values.yaml`: Bump all instances of the container image version
-* `Chart.yaml`: Ensure `appVersion` matches the above container image and bump `version`

-Please ensure chart version changes adhere to semantic versioning standards:

-* Patch: App version patch updates, backwards compatible optional chart features
-* Minor: New chart functionality (sidecars), major application updates or minor non-backwards compatible changes
-* Major: Large chart rewrites, major non-backwards compatible or destructive changes

 ### Testing Charts

 As part of the Continuous Integration system we run Helm's [Chart Testing](https://github.com/helm/chart-testing) tool.

-The checks for this tool are stricter than the standard Helm requirements, where fields normally considered optional like `maintainer` are required in the standard spec and must be valid GitHub usernames.
+The checks for Chart Testing are stricter than the standard Helm requirements.
+For example, fields normally considered optional like `maintainer` are required in the standard spec and must be valid GitHub usernames.

 Linting configuration can be found in [ct-lint.yaml](./.github/configs/ct-lint.yaml)